Tslilon/medWatcher/MULTIMODAL_CONTENT_ROADMAP.md

 - [ ] All 4 content types (image, note, drawing, audio) can be uploaded
 - [ ] iPhone/Android camera photos (HEIC, JPEG) upload successfully
 - [ ] Audio recordings work in web browser (mic permission)
+- [ ] **Apple Watch audio testing:**
+  - [ ] Watch detects correctly (user-agent or screen width)
+  - [ ] File upload UI shown instead of recording button
+  - [ ] M4A files from Watch Voice Memos upload successfully
+  - [ ] AAC files from Watch upload successfully
+  - [ ] CAF files (if Watch produces them) upload successfully
+  - [ ] All Watch audio formats convert to MP3
+  - [ ] Watch audio files are transcribed and searchable
 - [ ] Audio transcription generates searchable text
 - [ ] All content appears in library
 - [ ] All content is searchable
 - [ ] Clicking results opens correct viewer/player
-- [ ] Audio files play back in browser
+- [ ] Audio files play back in browser (MP3 compatibility)
 - [ ] Delete works for all content types (all 6 locations)
 - [ ] Refresh button syncs new content
 - [ ] + button fits on one line with other buttons (responsive)
 - [ ] Image formats: JPEG, PNG, HEIC, WEBP all supported
-- [ ] Audio formats: WebM, WAV converted to MP3
+- [ ] Audio formats: WebM, MP4, M4A, AAC, CAF, WAV, OGG all convert to MP3
 - [ ] All tests pass (unit + integration)
 - [ ] Summary.json files correct for all 4 types
 - [ ] No orphaned files in GCS after delete